-The National Library of the Netherlands in The Hague Digitizes Newspapers
+The National Library of the Netherlands in The Hague Digitizes An Impressive Newspaper Collection

-Zeutschel makes headlines in Europe’s biggest project for digitisation of newspapers
+Zeutschel makes headlines in one of Europe’s biggest digitisation projects

 Case study provided by Zeutschel GmbH